 - Sinfonia: Students have one private half-hour lesson per week and are encouraged to enroll in a South Carolina Philharmonic Youth Orchestra.
 Tuition: $100 per semester

-- Orchestra only: students participate in one of four orchestras, based on their ability level. $80
+- Orchestra only: students participate in one of four orchestras, based on their achievement level. $80

 Students in the String Project Orchestras have several performing opportunities: